sunfishcode/wasm-reference-manual/WebAssembly.md

 The `lt` instruction performs the IEEE 754-2008 `compareQuietLess` operation according to the [general floating-point rules][F].

+> This instruction corresponds to what is sometimes called "ordered and less than", or "olt", in other languages.

 #### Floating-Point Less Than Or Equal To